alexmj212/alexmj212.github.io/blog/content/blog/understanding-how-wordle-works.md

 ### Game State

 Wordle is primarily a client-side game.
-This means that the entire game takes place within the browser in a JavaScript application on the users device.
+This means that the entire game takes place within the browser in a JavaScript application on the user's device.
 It is not communicating with a server to determine the daily puzzle nor is it saving your results to the cloud for recall.
 This means that if you play Wordle in a private browser session, you will be able to attempt the daily puzzle again.
 The entire game state is preserved in memory at runtime or in local storage.

 ![Wordle Puzzle #211](/blog/img/screenshot-2022-01-16-145020.png "Wordle Puzzle #211")